ufs-community/UFS_UTILS/docs/source/chgres_cube.rst

             * Computes required soil parameters
             * Reads the variable mapping (VARMAP) table.
       * model_grid.F90 - Sets up the ESMF grid objects for the input data grid and target FV3 grid.
       * static_data.F90 - Reads static surface climatological data for the target FV3 grid (such as soil type and vegetation type).
 Time interpolates time-varying fields, such as monthly plant greenness, to the model run time.
-Data for each target FV3 resolution resides in the ‘fixed’ directory.
-Set path via the fix_dir_target_grid namelist variable.
+Set path to these files via the fix_dir_target_grid namelist variable.
       * write_data.F90 - Writes the tiled and header files expected by the forecast model.
       * input_data.F90 - Contains routines to read atmospheric and surface data from GRIB2, NEMSIO and NetCDF files.
       * utils.F90 - Contains utility routines, such as error handling.